How the State Spends Money and Why it Matters

 Most of the state’s money comes from collecting revenue in the form of taxes and fees and from borrowing by issuing bonds.
 The revenue collection comes from a number of different sources and is divided into several funds, depending on where the money comes from and how it will be spent.
 State and federal laws determine which money can go into which fund and how each fund can be spent.
 Some sources of revenue, such as federal funds and permanent funds, are designated for specific services and programs.

-The main fund—the general fund—is the state’s most flexible pool of money because it can be used for any legal public purpose.
-We’ll be focusing on the general fund because that’s the pool of money that supports the state’s operating budget, which is the annual spending for ongoing programs and services such as schools and colleges, public health and hospitals, our court system and public safety, and more.
-The operating budget for the 2017 fiscal year was $6.2 billion, but cuts made during a special session in 2016 brought it down to $5.6 billion.
+The main fund – the general fund – is the state’s most flexible pool of money because it can be used for any legal public purpose.
+We’ll be focusing on the general fund because that’s the pool of money that supports the state’s general fund operating budget, which is the annual spending for ongoing programs and services such as schools and colleges, public health and hospitals, our court system and public safety, and more.
+The operating budget for the 2020 fiscal year is $7.068 billion, a 12 percent increase from FY19.

 General Fund – Money used for operating programs and services like public school education.